Free Shipping in the contiguous U.S.

-The Ultimate Energy Saving Guide – Preparing To Go Solar
+The Ultimate Energy Saving Guide

+There is no secret that the biggest reason to go solar is to reduce or even completely eliminate your electric bill.
 On average, a monthly electric bill of $100 becomes a$1,200 yearly expense.
 Over 20 years, that same $100 monthly bill adds up to $24,000 paid to your utility company, and that’s before factoring in the annual rate increases that will likely make your 20-year energy costs much higher!
 Installing a solar energy system will take you out of this vicious cycle of loss!

 Although going solar offers many financial benefits, the amount of money you will save with solar depends greatly on how much energy you consume on a daily basis.
 By reducing your energy footprint before going solar, you will not only save money by reducing the size and cost of your home solar panel installation, but also allows you to pay off the entire solar system much faster.